Ridgeway Site

-The Ridgeway Site (also known as the "Ridgeway Kame" or the "Richardson Kame") is a former archaeological site in the west-central part of the U.S. state of Ohio.
+The Ridgeway Site (also known as the "Ridgeway Kame" or the "Richardson Kame") is a former archaeological site and burial site in the west-central part of the U.S. state of Ohio.
 Revealed to be a leading site by the construction of a railroad, it yielded a large and highly informational number of artifacts and buried bodies.
 It is the type site of the Glacial Kame culture: all other sites of the same culture are measured against it.

 Background

 Located between the villages of Ridgeway and Mount Victory in southeastern Hardin County's Hale Township, it consisted of a large kame of gravel that had been deposited by glaciers.
-In the first years of white settlement of Ohio, the kame was not widely known to be an archaeological site; locals found artifacts and skeletons there, but news of its existence first reached a wider audience in 1856.
+In the first years of the white settlement of Ohio, the kame was not widely known to be an archaeological site; locals found artifacts and skeletons there, but news of its existence first reached a wider audience in 1856.
 In that year, the Bellefontaine and Indiana Railroad began constructing a rail line between Mount Victory and Ridgeway.
 Because the railroad needed significant amounts of gravel for track ballast purposes, a small spur line was built from the main line to the base of the hill, enabling workers to shovel gravel into rail cars that were then taken to the construction zone.
-Prior to their excavations, it appeared to be a simple hill, about 1.5 acre in area and covered with an apple orchard; before the apple trees were planted, it had been the site of an unusually dense and lush woodland.
+Before their excavations, it appeared to be a simple hill, about 1.5 acre in area and covered with an apple orchard; before the apple trees were planted, it had been the site of an unusually dense and lush woodland.